BonoboPLC/bonoboplc_wiki/solutions/school-lottery.md

 ### Can I also sell one time tickets?
 Yes, you can sell single tickets to your Lottery using the Retail Sales module.

-You can also allow players to purchase single tickets, if you have credit card payment processing setup on your account.
+You can also allow players to purchase single tickets if you have Credit Card payment processing setup on your account.

 ### Can I customize my website Pages?

-Yes you can create and customize new pages for your site.
+Yes, you can create and customize new pages for your site.

 Go to Configuration -> Custom Pages